py-pdf/pypdf/docs/user/extract-images.md

 [test_stamp.pdf](https://github.com/user-attachments/files/15751424/test_stamp.pdf)

-you can extract the image from the annotation with the following code
+You can extract the image from the annotation with the following code:

 ```python
 from pypdf import PdfReader